 Thirty-four percent of locals are age 45 or better, and politics are nearly evenly split between Democrats and Republicans.
 Thirty-five percent of residents have at least a four year college degree.
 The town has some racial diversity and has grown by 50% within the last couple of decades.
 The crime rate meets the national average.

 Colorado is considered a mostly tax-friendly state for retirees.
 For people age 55 to 64, $20,000 of retirement income, including Social Security, is exempt from state income tax ($24,000 is exempt for people age 65 and better).
 Real estate taxes are assessed at 9.3% of a property's fair market value.
-People age 65 or better may qualify for a 50% homestead tax exemption and may receive a rebate of up to $600 of their property tax bill.
-The annual taxes on a $440,000 home are approximately $3,060.
+People age 65 or better may qualify for a 50% homestead tax exemption on the first $200,000 value of their home and may receive a rebate of up to $600 of their property tax bill.
+The annual taxes on a $499,000 home are approximately $3,000 without the exemption.
 The state income tax is 4.63%.

 Glenwood Springs, Colorado